motebus/ultrabook/Ultranet Apps/Twin clocking in Guide.md

 10) Add one more **Inject** node and **payload** node, and set it to inject once after 0.1 seconds with no repeats and also the content```{"type": "message", "content": "NAME initial clocking", "bot": "pinponboy"}.``` This is your initial clocking node.
 ![截圖 2021-04-27 下午4 24 46](https://user-images.githubusercontent.com/32254088/116835818-b2807680-abf6-11eb-869c-a748005dcf87.png)
 11) When you're all done, click Deploy.
 12) Next, click the button on the top right corner and select "QRun".
-Choose any server to deploy.
-Your fBuilder should continue to clock in even if you close the webpage, logout, or shutdown your computer.
+Choose "h2-qbix" to deploy.
+Your twin should continue to clock in even if you close the webpage, logout, or shutdown your computer.
 ![image](https://imgur.com/yMwn7ic.png)
 ![截圖 2021-04-29 下午12 03 30](https://user-images.githubusercontent.com/32254088/116835834-c1ffbf80-abf6-11eb-9288-c2e1c564043a.png)